gomorpheus/morpheus-docs/release_notes/current.rst

 **NSX-V Integration** Enhancements

 - Create, manage and sync load balancers for NSX-V
-- Configure a load balancer in an instance/app wizard
+- Configure nsx-v load balancers in instance/app wizards
 - Add or remove load balancers to/from existing Instances
 - Edit load balancers on existing Instances
-- Create and manage load balance monitors
+- Create and manage load balancer monitors
 - Create and manage pools and pool members
 - Create and manage virtual servers for NSX-V
 - Scope NSX-V load balancers to Groups such that they are owned by and, by default, only visible to that Group.
 They are also subject to Group-level policies